 The time, public disclosure, and cost of probate often can be avoided with careful attention to how assets are structured.
 Jointly-owned assets, assets with a designated beneficiary, and assets owned by a living trust all can pass outside of probate at death.
 As a result, probate can be avoided in some cases simply by using a combination of joint ownership and beneficiary designations (though joint ownership can have unintended consequences and should only be pursued with careful guidance).
 In other cases, you can avoid probate by titling those assets that do not have a joint owner or beneficiary in the name of a living trust.
 A living trust is a trust that you control and that can hold assets during your life and after your death.

 When we meet, we can discuss whether a living trust would be desirable for you.

 Estate, Gift, and Generation-Skipping Transfer Taxes

 For many years, there have been federal gift taxes on transfers during life, estate taxes on transfers at death (including on the value of life insurance proceeds), and generation-skipping transfer (“GST”) taxes on transfers that cross generations.
 In addition, Illinois and many other states have imposed a separate inheritance tax on transfers at death.
-The federal gift, estate, and GST tax rate is a fixed 40%, and the top Illinois estate tax rate is 16%.
+The federal gift, estate, and GST tax rate is a fixed 40%, and the top Illinois estate tax rate is effectively 28.57%.

 Any unused federal estate tax exemption of the first spouse to die may be transferred to and used by the surviving spouse at death, a concept known as “portability.”
 To take advantage of portability, the estate of the first spouse to die must file a federal estate tax return.
 Portability does not apply for federal GST tax purposes or Illinois estate tax purposes.